smartdevicelink/generic_hmi/README.md

 docker ps
 ```

-Connect **SyncProxyTester** to the instance of core running on your machine.
+Connect an SDL-connected application (such as [Hello SDL Android](https://github.com/smartdevicelink/sdl_java_suite/tree/master/android/hello_sdl_android)) to the instance of core running on your machine.
 The IP should be your machine's IP address and the port is `12345`

 Open (or refresh) the running HMI in a chrominium based browser (chrome).
 By default it is running at [http://localhost:3000/](http://localhost:3000/)